fusioncharts/dev_centre_docs/chart-guide/standard-charts/treemap.md

 Tiling is the process, by which a treemap divides large rectangles into smaller sub-rectangles.
 Ideally, a treemap tiling algorithm creates rectangles with an aspect ratio that is close to one, with ordering based on the underlying data tree.

 These properties have an inverse relationship, though.
-You need to make a choice between optimizing between the order of placement and the aspect ratio.
+You need to choose between optimizing the order of placement and the aspect ratio.
 When you optimize the aspect ratio, the order of placement becomes less predictable.
 On the other hand, if you stabilize the order of placement, the aspect ratio degrades.
-Therefore, you can generally categorize tiling algorithms as the ones that:
+Therefore, you can categorize tiling algorithms like the ones that:

 * Support low aspect ratio